Meet the OIG Leadership Team

 Isabel Mercedes Cumming

 Isabel was named the Certified Fraud Fighter of the Year in 2006 by the Association of Certified Fraud Examiners and the first Top Fraud Fighter in Maryland in 2003.
-She was named a Top 100 Women in Maryland three times by the Daily Record and recently a “Leader in Law”.
+She was named a Top 100 Women in Maryland three times by the Daily Record and recently a “Leader in Law.”
 She traveled to Amman, Jordan where she taught White Collar Prosecution to fifty judges and lawyers for the Rule of Law program.
-She is a both a Certified Inspector General and Certified Fraud Examiner.
-She previously taught Principles of Fraud Examination at the University of Baltimore and continues to serve on the Dean’s Advisory Committee for the Law School.
-She earned an undergraduate degree in accounting from James Madison University, a Master's degree in Business Administration and a Juris Doctorate (law) degree with honors from the University of Baltimore.
-Isabel is the first female to be named Inspector General for Baltimore City.
+She is a Certified Inspector General and a Certified Fraud Examiner.
+She previously taught the Principles of Fraud Examination at the University of Baltimore and continues to serve on the Dean’s Advisory Committee for the Law School.
+She earned an undergraduate degree in accounting from James Madison University, a Master's degree in Business Administration, and a Juris Doctorate (law) degree with honors from the University of Baltimore.
+Isabel is the first female and first Hispanic to be named Inspector General for Baltimore City.
 Isabel is married with four sons.

 Deputy Inspector General

 Yvonne Brooks is the Deputy Inspector General for the Baltimore City Office of the Inspector General, where she is responsible for day-to-day operations and administration.
 Since joining the office in 2018, Yvonne has been instrumental in rebuilding the organization to more effectively and efficiently meet its mission of identifying fraud, waste, and abuse.
 She has made long-lasting and positive impacts on the office through developing customized internal policies, trainings, and programs, including creating and implementing a new Whistleblower Retaliation policy and training course.